How To: SaaS Onboarding vs. Non-SaaS Onboarding

 Pretty simple, right?

-For example, say you’re a restaurant supply company and you’re selling a high-tech oven to a new customer.
+For example, say you’re a restaurant supply company selling a high-tech oven to a new customer.
 The onboarding process would include the process of delivering, installing, and educating your new customers on the basic mechanics.
 When does it need maintenance?
 How often?
 How do you know?
 How do you connect it to your restaurant database system?

 Why and How They Should Be Treated Differently?

 Understanding that SaaS and non-SaaS onboarding is so different, there is a lot of room for creative onboarding for both.
-One guideline to consider when building out that onboarding plan, is that 65 percent of people are visual learners, so clearly outlined steps, illustrations, and videos might be effective.
+One guideline to consider when building out that onboarding plan is that 65 percent of people are visual learners, so clearly outlined steps, illustrations, and videos might be effective.

 • An instruction manual with diagrams